monopole/snips/README.md

 export GH_TOKEN=$(snips --domain github.acmecorp.com --get-gh-token)
 ```
 to login once, then use `snips` multiple times.

-This program cannot return activity conducted in private repos,
-unless the person being looked up matches the person who got the token.

-#### Fallback to classic flow

 If the OAuth flow fails for some reason (e.g.
 this program has no clientId for the `--domain` being used),